Table of Contents

 All of the subclasses of E13 Attribute Assignment can be dispensed with, and replaced with references to external vocabularies from an instance of E13.
 This would be more consistent with other assignments that must use E13 directly, such as attribution of an artist to a production event, the valuation of an object assigning a Monetary Amount to an object, the naming of an object assigning an Appellation and so on.

 Appellation Classes: E35, E41, E44, E45, E46, E47, E48, E49, E50, E51, E75, E82

 E41 Appellation is also added to the list of classes to ignore, as it is not also a Linguistic Object.
-As the set of Appellations which are not Linguistic is infinitesimal compared to the set of Linguistic Appellations, we use only the extension
+The number of Appellations which are not Linguistic is infinitesimal compared to the set of Linguistic Appellations, and hence we use only the

-Name class that inherits both Appellation and Linguistic Object.
+Name extension class that inherits both Appellation and Linguistic Object.